 If you have a huge amount of unsecured debt like credit cards and are having a difficult time making minimum payments or defaulting payments, then seeking the advice of a reputable non-profit credit counseling agency ranks among the smartest budgeting tips for single moms.

-You’d be better off putting that money towards emergency savings, childcare, retirement, or basic living expenses.
+You’d be better off putting that money towards emergency savings, sinking fund, childcare, retirement, or basic living expenses.

 Non-profit, credit counseling agencies can collaborate with your creditors to reduce interest rates, waive late payment and over-limit fees, stop collection calls, and consolidate debt into one monthly payment.